ihateblueb/residential/README.md

 Both towns and nations will have tax systems.
 The server can tax towns, nations, and residents.
 Nations can tax towns.
 Towns can tax residents.
 The server, nations, and towns, can allow taxes to be overdue at an additional cost with set timeframes before a taxpayer is deleted or abandoned (town), or kicked from the nation or town.
+Towns may tax based on number of plots owned.
 Tax can be balance percentage based.
 The server tax on towns can be based on additional bought chunks or be a flat fee or percentage.

+### Warps

+Both nations and towns will have a warp system only available to residents.

 ### War